stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 launchctl load com.system.critical
 ```

-- This sets an hourly `launchctl` pony task to fluster one's colleagues and bemuse one's coworkers.
+This sets an hourly `launchctl` pony task which downloads and sets the user's background to a picture of ponies, sets the volume to maximum, and says "$USERNAME loves ponies".

 ---